 If your dog bites a person or another domestic animal, local ordinances require you to take certain steps, often within 24 hours of the incident.
 A case of severe injury will require emergency care and the hospital must call the police.
-This is when you call one of Chalaki Law’ Dog Bite Lawyers.
+This is when you call a Dallas Dog Bite Attorney with Chalaki Law.
 In Texas, in cases where the bite victim does not go to the emergency room, the victim must go to a police station to report the bite in person.
 The police report is automatically sent to Animal Control.
 An officer from Animal Control may visit the dog’s home to explain the owner’s responsibility and ask questions about the circumstances.
 Even if Animal Control does not come out, Texas law mandates the owner to take the dog to a veterinarian within 24 hours to begin a 10-day observation for rabies.
 The veterinarian will examine the dog and fax a report to Animal Control.

 If the dog’s rabies vaccine is current, in most instances the dog can be confined at home and brought back to the veterinarian on the 10th day.
 The veterinarian must again file a report with Animal Care and Control certifying the completion of the observation period.
 That is the best case scenario (although that statement does not address the emotional trauma).